SansK552/BBL-434-ASSIGNMENT1/README.md

 BBL-434-ASSIGNMENT1/

 |-- data/

    |-- markers.tab

 |-- tests/

    |-- pUC19.fa

    |-- Design_pUC19.txt

 |-- plasmid_maker.py

-|-- Output.fa

 |-- README.md

 --------------------------------------------------

-Input Files
+Input Data

-Design.txt
-Specifies the plasmid features to be included, such as restriction enzyme sites and antibiotic markers.
-Each entry is provided as a key-value pair.

-markers.tab
+This repository includes a validated test input based on the cloning vector pUC19.
+The file `pUC19.fa` contains the complete plasmid sequence used to test and verify the correctness of the implementation.

+Design specifications are provided through example design files, such as `Design_pUC19.txt`.
+These files demonstrate how restriction enzyme sites, selectable markers, and replication-related features can be specified by the user.

-Contains a list of valid restriction enzymes, antibiotic resistance markers, screening markers and replication-related features that may be used during plasmid construction.
+A list of valid restriction enzymes, selectable markers, and replication-related elements is provided in `markers.tab`.

 --------------------------------------------------

 Test Case

-A test case based on the pUC19 plasmid is included to validate the correctness of the implementation.
-The corresponding design file specifies deletion of the EcoRI site.
-Successful execution of this test case confirms that the program correctly removes the EcoRI recognition sequence from the output plasmid.
+A mandatory test case based on the pUC19 plasmid is included to validate the implementation.
+The corresponding design file specifies the removal of the EcoRI restriction site from the original sequence.
+Successful execution of this test confirms that the program correctly processes design constraints and modifies the plasmid sequence accordingly.

 --------------------------------------------------

 Output

-The output file Output.fa, contains the complete plasmid DNA sequence in FASTA format.
+The output file generated by the program contains the complete plasmid DNA sequence in FASTA format.
 The file includes a descriptive header followed by the constructed nucleotide sequence.

 --------------------------------------------------